Bladderpod oil

-Other species of bladderpod that yield similar oils include Physaira lindheimeri, Paysonia densipilia, Paysonia auriculata and Physaria pallida.
+Other species of bladderpod that yield similar oils include Physaria lindheimeri, Paysonia densipilia, Paysonia auriculata and Physaria pallida.
 P. fendleri is of particular interest because of the yields of 1,500 kg/ha that have been achieved in only a few years of cultivation.

 Uses

 The hydroxycarboxylic acids contained in bladderpod oil are an important raw material used in the manufacture of resins, waxes, nylons, plastics, corrosion inhibitors, coatings, lubricating greases and cosmetics.